 Recent circulating memes/articles have re-sparked an age-old debate for many 90’s kids.
-We all know the creepy yet charming Cartoon Network hit haunted our dreams, but could it be even worse?
+We all know the creepy yet charming Cartoon Network hit haunted our dreams.
+But did we have reason to lose sleep?
 Was Courage The Cowardly Dog based on a true story?
-Using the most popular sources of past research, new developments, and a little bit of original speculation on our part, we think we finally got to the bottom of this modern-urban legend.
+We have used the most popular sources of past research, new developments, and a little bit of original speculation on our part.
+Well, we finally have gotten to the end of this long investigation.
+The truth behind the modern-urban legend.
 This blog post involves a deranged serial killer, the story of the New Mexican SkinWalker, and a town called “Truth or Consequences”.
 Buckle up for this one.

 Was Courage The Cowardly Dog Based On A True Story?